-Fluffy and soft Dahi Baray or Dahi Bhalla chaat will surely melt in your mouth with the delectable flavor of creamy yogurt spiced with green and tamarind chutney.
+Fluffy and soft Dahi Baray or Dahi bhalla chaat will surely melt in your mouth with the delectable flavor of creamy yogurt spiced with green and tamarind chutney.
 It’s a popular Pakistani and North Indian street food chaat recipe prepared with golden fried lentil fritters.
-Simple, authentic and easy going that you would love to make.
+Simple, authentic and easy going dahi bare that you would love to make at home.

 Jump to: